|Market Fruits and Vegetables - Slow Food at its Best © Copyright Monika Fuchs, TravelWorldOnline|

-One of the must-sees on any of our visits to Vancouver, Canada is the Granville Island public market: we just can't resist the fresh variety of fruits and vegetables, sausages and freshly caught fish from the ocean on our doorstep.
-It is located on an island in False Creek, where products used to be waiting in the warehouses for shipping to other parts of the world.
-Today the warehouses are still standing, but they are home to dozens of boutiques, galleries and restaurants.
-And one of them - easily recognizable by the large sign that hangs over the entrance - is home to the Public Market, Vancouver's largest food market.
+One of the must-sees on each of our visits to Vancouver, Canada, is the Public Market on Granville Island: we simply can not resist the fresh variety of fruits and vegetables, sausages and just caught fish from the ocean on our doorstep.
+It is located on an island in False Creek, where products used to be waiting in warehouses for shipment to other parts of the world.
+The warehouses are still standing today, but they house dozens of boutiques, galleries and restaurants.
+And one of them - easily recognized by the large sign that stands above the entrance - is home to the Public Market, Vancouver's largest grocery store.

 A picnic of fresh ingredients from the Public Market

 We always take the time to do this when we are in Vancouver - be it for an extended lunch break, during which we only get everything we need in the market.
 The choice is huge: sometimes we have an appetite for the delicious breads fresh from the oven of La Baguette et L'Échalote.
 And no, this is neither German rye bread nor the white bread otherwise common in Canada.
 The baker from the public market “designs” his own bread, often even from home-grown and ground grain - it couldn't be fresher.
 And not tastier either!

 In addition we get homemade sausage from Oyama Sausage, which ripens for months and develops its spicy taste, before it is freshly cut before us and tastes wonderful on our still warm bread.

 For our dessert, we just need to switch to the other side of the aisle, where just a Chinese baker is taking invitingly fragrant donuts out of the oven, which are the perfect dessert for our self-made lunch.
 And there's a delicious tea or coffee from one of the specialty shops on the market.

 ... or warm food from the ethnic market stalls?